What is Liquid Staking? Complete Guide for 2026

 Choose raSOL if:

-The aggregator approach
+The platform approach

 Risks to know about